Original Music by Rosie Langabeer

 Matthew Neenan’s new work is set to Mendelssohn’s Songs without Words, performed live by Martha Koeneman (principal pianist, Pennsylvania Ballet).
 Neenan has revealed the work’s libretto comes in the form of a mysterious prop puzzle/set piece, which the dancers appear to solve together on stage, opening the piece to metaphoric possibilities beyond what meets the eye, and examining our perceptions of stillness and movement, object and person, conflict and resolution.

 Andrew McNicol’s lifelong love of Mozart’s Requiem and his fascination with the energy, physicality and fast pace of dance in the U.S. forms the underlying inspiration for his world premiere with BalletX.
 Chosen from a competitive pool of international applicants, McNicol has created work for The London Olympics, The New York Choreographic Institute and The Royal Ballet of Flanders, and is described as “talented beyond his years” by Ballet News.

-The BalletX Choreographic Fellowship is generously supported by the Wyncote Foundation.
+The Choreographic Fellowship is made possible by generous support from David Haas and the Wyncote Foundation.